-There is something uniquely powerful I think about the voices of men raised together.
+There is something uniquely powerful about the voices of men raised together.
 It’s a powerful sound; a sound of strength and courage, and a sound of resolve.
-But the most powerful part of the singing of men, I think, is that singing embodies a sense of self-forgetfulness.
+But the most powerful part of the singing of men is that singing embodies a sense of self-forgetfulness.

 I went through a stage in life when I thought I was too cool to sing.
-I’d sit idly by in the youth group and watched others “sing of your love, for-e-ver” because I thought it was beneath me.
-But now, knowing that my children are sitting by and watching, I’m intensely concerned not only that I sing, but they see me sing.
-They need to see their dad, who in their minds, is one of their primary sources of security, lose himself in song.
+I’d sit idly by in the youth group and watch others “sing of your love, for-e-ver” because I thought it was beneath me.
+But now, knowing my children are sitting by and watching, I’m intensely concerned not only that I sing, but that they see me sing.
+They need to see their dad, who in their minds is one of their primary sources of security, lose himself in song.
 Forget about whether he sounds awesome or not.
 And bust loose.

 3. Because you feel like it.

 Think about it and you’ll see it’s true – when love for someone or something rises up in your heart, it comes out of your mouth.
 It’s natural, so why fight it?
 Sing.
 Sing because the Lord has been good to you.
 Reflect on who He is and what He’s done, and then allow that reflection to birth a song of joy.
-Not because you have to, but because you actually want to.
+Not because you have to sing, but because you actually want to sing.

 4. Because you don’t feel like it.

 Music is powerful.
 It’s one of the greatest teaching tools we have.
-If you’re like me, you can rip off about 7 song lyrics for every 1 Bible verse I’ve memorized.
+If you’re like me, you can rip off about seven song lyrics for every one Bible verse you’ve memorized.
 Music is the key, because music helps us learn.
 But it goes deeper than that.

 Sing.
 Sing as a way of reminding your soul of who the Lord is and what He’s done.